asqiriba/AI/Project01/README.md

 #### ..you'll edit
 || |
 |--|--|
-| search.py | Students implement depth-first, breadth-first, uniform cost, and A* search algorithms.
+| search.py | Implement depth-first, breadth-first, uniform cost, and A* search algorithms.
 These algorithms are used to solve navigation and traveling salesman problems in the Pacman world.
 searchAgents.py | This file contains all of the agents that can be selected to control Pacman.
 To select an agent, use the `-p` option when running `pacman.py`.
 Arguments can be passed to your agent using `-a`.
 For example, to load a SearchAgent that uses depth first search (DFS), run the following command: `python pacman.py -p SearchAgent -a fn=depthFirstSearch`.

 #### ..that can help